Rangan Style: Critical response

-Sify wrote "Music by Gurukiran is praise worthy and feels like Guru is back, while the dialogues penned by Manju Mandavya and cinematography by Cine Tech Soori are commendable".
+Sify wrote "Music by Gurukiran is praise worthy and feels like Guru is back, while the dialogues written by Manju Mandavya and cinematography by Cine Tech Soori are commendable".
 Y Maheswara Reddy of DNA scored the film at 3 out of 5 stars and wrote that "The stunt and chase sequences in the film are a drag.
 Also, some of the dialogues in the film come across as offensive.
 The film is worth a watch for the message it holds".
 A Sharadhaa of The New Indian Express wrote "Except for one peppy number, the songs composed by Gurukiran weigh the movie down.
 Prashanth has attempted to bring in a new twist to the same old love story but has ended up producing a rather boring flick".